hashicorp/vault/website/source/intro/getting-started/deploy.html.md

 **only time ever** that all of this data is known by Vault, and also the only time that the unseal keys should ever be so close together.

-For the purpose of this getting started guide, save all these keys somewhere, and continue.
+For the purpose of this getting started guide, save all of these keys somewhere, and continue.
 In a real deployment scenario, you would never save these keys together.
-Instead, you would likely use Vault's PGP and keybase support to encrypt each of these keys with the users' GPG keys.
+Instead, you would likely use Vault's PGP and Keybase.io support to encrypt each of these keys with the users' PGP keys.
 This prevents one single person from having all the unseal keys.
 Please see the documentation on [using PGP keys with Vault](/docs/concepts/pgp-gpg-keybase-integration.html) for more information.